Fox Terrier and Jack Russell

 It is also interesting to note that although the height has split the original type of terriers kept by the Reverend John (Jack) Russell into the two separate breeds of the Jack Russell Terrier and Parson Russell Terrier, the coat type has been retained in its original form which ranges from smooth through to rough and all the coat types in between.

-So historically the Jack Russell and the Parson are the same breed with their Breed Standards written by different groups of enthusiasts in different countries.
-Today, the only actual difference is leg length.
+So historically the Jack Russell and the Parson were the same breed.
+But their Breed Standards were written by different groups of enthusiasts in different countries.
+So today, despite the major difference between these two breeds being their height at shoulder, both breeds still retain their strong instinct to search for all types of quarry that live beneath the ground.

 Our DVD 'Terriers Then & Now' contains more about the Fox Terrier (Smooth and Wire), the Jack Russell and the Parson Russell Terriers